 Recommended reading: Dewey 1916, Russell 1916, Russell 1926, Ryan 1998.

 Learning and Technology I. We'll turn to thinking about what and how technology can contribute to learning, and what the characteristics of effective learning tools should be.
 We begin the week with an overview of learning theories and then read excerpts from a book by a research team who grounds their educational (and software) philosophies in a cognitive psychology of the student.
-We will meet in the Reference Room of the Rockefeller Library on Tuesday so that one of the librarians can give us a clue about how to search the research literatures relevant to educational technology.
+As we read and discuss these materials, we'll pay special attention to the relationship between learning and thinking.

 Required reading: Svinicki 1999 (Tuesday) and